-Zazen includes a minutely precise study of our body mind phenomena.
+Zazen includes a minutely precise study of our body/mind phenomena.
 We open to our intimate experience without judgment by staying centered and receptive, returning to “now” by releasing attachment to thought, moment after moment.
 At first, most of us need to engage some concentration practice to gather the attention as well as find inspiration in our intention through our rituals of bowing and chanting.
-When I was first practicing, I had no idea what … full post
+When I was first practicing, I had no idea what other … full post

 Please share your experience with kindness and compassion here.
 What acts did you witness that were kind or compassionate?
 How did you serve another in need or help someone in distress?
 Include all sentient beings, plants and animals.
 Don’t be shy!… full post

 To be hopeful in bad times is not just foolishly romantic.
 It is based on the fact that human history is a history not only of cruelty but also of compassion, sacrifice, courage, kindness.
 What we choose to emphasize in this complex history will determine our lives.
 If we see only the worst, it destroys our capacity to do something.
 If we remember those times and places – and there are so many – where … full post

 Lately, I can hardly read the news.
 I know I’m supposed to know what’s going on, but every day I’m left with a sense of dread and overwhelm with what’s happening in the world.
 Even though I meditate every day, I’m not sure how my practicing zazen applies to this problem.
 I just feel helpless in the face of so much suffering.

 You are not alone.
 To be troubled … full post

 I’m not sure if and when I should come to sanzen.
 What’s OK to ask and what isn’t?
 Sometimes I feel like I need more help in practice, that I don’t know what I’m doing, but it’s hard to figure out how to put it into words.

 I remember my first long retreat.
 On the second day of sesshin, I was surprised by a voice in the zendo that said ominously, “Sanzen is available with … full post